TNO-TSG/documentation/_docs/data-apps/build-your-own.md

     }

 ## Setting up the Application
-Building a Data App using the TNO Base Data App dependecy requires your application to use the Spring Boot framework https://spring.io/projects/spring-boot.
+Building a Data App using the TNO Base Data App dependecy requires your application to use the [Spring Boot framework](https://spring.io/projects/spring-boot).
 You can setup a new Spring Boot application or use one of the existing Data Apps as a base.
 It is important that you annotate your Application class with the necesary annotations:

     @SpringBootApplication(scanBasePackages = ["nl.tno.ids"])
     @ConfigurationPropertiesScan("nl.tno.ids")